Power Line Communication and Sensing Using Time Series Forecasting: Design and Case Studies

-The only available recorded anomaly events for the in-field data in~\cite{hopfer2020nutzen}, are the switching operations at the $20$th day in the data set MV$_{2}$ and the fuse failure at the $156$th day in the data set LV$_{45}$.
-For each stabilizer batch, we compute the average SNR data and calculate the SMDs based on the prediction errors.
-The results for data set MV$_{2}$ and data set LV$_{45}$ are shown in Fig.~\ref{fig:Future_to_Present_MV2} and Fig.~\ref{fig:Future_to_Present_LV32}, respectively.
-The two documented events are clearly seen in these two figures as notable spikes.
-To relate this result with the observed raw data, we present the SNR color maps for the two data sets in Fig.~\ref{fig:SNR_MV2} and Fig.~\ref{fig:SNR_LV32}.
-It is also clearly noticeable from the figures that there are multiple (undocumented) anomalies in the LV data in Fig.~\ref{fig:SNR_LV32}, which are rightly represented as notable spikes in the SMD plot of Fig.~\ref{fig:Future_to_Present_LV32}.
-The higher rate of the indicated abnormal events in LV networks in comparison with MV networks can be attributed to the increased presence of interference and higher disturbance levels in an LV network.
+The only available recorded anomaly events for the~in-field data in~\cite{hopfer2020nutzen}, are the~switching operations at the~$20$th day in~the~data set Exp$_\textsf{MV}$ and the~fuse failure at the~$156$th day in~the~data set Exp$_\textsf{LV}$.
+For~each stabilizer batch, we~compute the~average SNR data and calculate the~SMDs based on~the~prediction errors.
+The~results for data set Exp$_\textsf{MV}$ and data set Exp$_\textsf{LV}$ are shown in~Figure~\ref{fig:Future_to_Present}a and Figure~\ref{fig:Future_to_Present}b, respectively.
+The~two documented events are clearly seen in~these two figures as notable spikes.
+To~relate this result with the~observed raw data, we~present the~SNR color maps for the~two data sets in~Figure~\ref{fig:SNR}a,b.
+It~is also clearly noticeable from the~figures that there are multiple (undocumented) anomalies in~the~LV data in~Figure~\ref{fig:SNR}b, which are rightly represented as notable spikes in~the~SMD plot of Figure~\ref{fig:Future_to_Present}b.
+The~higher rate of the~indicated abnormal events in~LV networks in~comparison with MV networks can be attributed to the~increased presence of interference and higher disturbance levels in~an LV~network.